A functional limit theorem for additive functionals: Wright-Fisher Diffusions

 can be used to justify the identity

-Since $S >0$ and $L<0$, we conclude immediately that $\vpm$ is positive and strictly decreasing.
-This is enough (see \cite[Section II.1, par.~10., pp.~18-19]{BorSal02}) to identify $\vpm$ out of all solutions of \eqref{CIR-G} as the decreasing fundamental solution, up to a multiplicative constant.
+Since $S >0$ and $L<0$, we conclude immediately that $\vpm_n$ is positive and strictly decreasing.
+This is enough (see Section II.1, par.~10., pp.~18-19 of \cite{BorSal02}) to identify $\vpm_n$ out of all solutions of \eqref{CIR-G} as the decreasing fundamental solution, up to a multiplicative constant.

 The representation \eqref{int-rep} yields

 where we use the substitution $r \leftarrow t/(1+t)$ to get the last equality.
 Similarly